temporalio/documentation/docs-src/typescript/how-to-use-assert-typescript.md

 ---
 id: how-to-use-assert-typescript
-title: How to Assert a Workflow in TypeScript
+title: How to assert a Workflow in TypeScript
 sidebar_label: Assert a Workflow
 tags:
   - developer-guide